BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 Union/European Economic Area.

-Atlassian, Inc. has self-certified its commitment to comply with the UK Extension to the EU-U.S. DPF, but will not rely on the UK Extension to the EU-U.S. DPF to receive personal data transfers from the United Kingdom (and Gibraltar) until the date of entry into force of the United Kingdom’s anticipated adequacy regulations implementing the data bridge for the UK Extension to the EU-U.S. DPF.
+Atlassian, Inc. has self-certified its commitment to comply with the UK Extension to the EU-U.S. DPF, and relies on the UK Extension to the EU-U.S.
+DPF to receive personal data transfers from the United Kingdom (and Gibraltar).

-To view Atlassian’s certifications, please visit [this page](http://www.dataprivacyframework.gov/) and search for ”Atlassian”.
+To view Atlassian’s certifications, please visit [this page](http://www.dataprivacyframework.gov/) and search for ”Atlassian” and “Loom”.

 As required under the principles, when we receive information under the Data Privacy Framework and then transfer it to a third-party service provider